 Fellow Since 1997

-This profile was prepared when Raúl Cabrera was elected to the Ashoka Fellowship in 1997.
+This description of Raúl Cabrera's work was prepared when Raúl Cabrera was elected to the Ashoka Fellowship in 1997.

 The New Idea